How do I apply for child support services?

 Our office will explain to parents the consequences of signing the Voluntary Paternity Acknowledgement form.
 If you wish to have genetic testing done before signing this form, our office can assist in setting up such testing.

 If paternity is established by signing the form, no support obligation or visitation arrangement is established.
-There is a separate procedure for obaining support orders once the form is completed.
-If you are receiving W2 benefits, your case will automatically be refered for order establishment.
+There is a separate procedure for obtaining support orders once the form is completed.
+If you are receiving W2 benefits, your case will automatically be referred for order establishment.

 If either parent does not wish to sign the Voluntary Paternity Acknowledgement for any reason, the department may be able to file a paternity establishment case.